wille-eriksson/chord-recognition/README.md

 # chord-recognition

-Library for template based chord recognition.
+Library for template based chord recognition in music.
 For an exploration of the library and the used method in general, see "Report.ipynb".